-You'll probably pay more for auto insurance if your spouse has a poor driving record.
+You'll probably pay more for auto insurance if your spouse has a poor driving record, although you should compare car insurance quotes to see if you can mitigate the effect.
 However, in your drive to hold down your costs, consider the advice of Ohio auto insurance agent Brad Vermilion and other industry experts.

 "Even if one of you has a bad driving record," says Vermilion, "usually it's better to have both of you on the same policy.
 Generally speaking, you'll pay less for having the two of you on the same policy, than you would if the coverages were written separately.

 Vermilion's message resonates with Insurance Information Institute vice president Carolyn Gorman.
 Gorman points out that "you can assume that because of your good driving record, you're going to still pay less for auto insurance if you have your spouse on your policy than you would if you bought separate policies for each of you."

 Don Griffin, Dave Snyder and Carolyn Gorman are among the insurance industry officials that agree that having a poor driver on your policy will impact your auto insurance premium.
 "No doubt about that!" exclaims Don Griffin, vice president of personal lines for the Property Casualty Insurers Association of America, in Des Plaines, Ill.
 On the other hand, Griffin says you could help keep down your insurance costs by having your car insurance company list your spouse as an additional driver on your policy.